-Brushing not only ensures that your dog’s coat is left looking slick and clean but, depending on the bristles and the type of brush you use, frequently running a few strokes through your dog’s coat will unmat it, detangle it and help stimulate the hair follicles to ensure stronger and healthier growth.
-The best equipment to use for this process are scrubbing brushes for those extra clean washes, combs and brushes for frequent massages and detanglers and deshedding tools for stubborn, tangle-prone coats.
+Brushing removes the majority of dirt particles out of your dog’s coat, leaving it looking slick and clean.
+Depending on the type of brush you use and its particular bristles, frequently running a few strokes through your dog’s coat will unmat it, detangle it and help stimulate the hair follicles to ensure stronger and healthier growth.
+The best equipment to use for this process includes scrubbing brushes for those extra clean washes, combs and brushes for frequent massages and detanglers and deshedding tools for stubborn, tangle-prone coats.

 Grooming your pet is not complete without the right shampoo.
-It is recommended that you start your pup out on a mild sensitive shampoo,like the Kyron Puppy Mild Gentle Shampoo for Dogs and Puppies, and gradually change them over to more specialised shampoos that are designed to get rid of ticks, fleas; like the Ultrum Plus Tick and Flea Shampoo for Dogs; or those that maintain that pleasant after-wash smell for longer, like the TropiClean Papaya & Coconut Cleansing Shampoo and Conditioner for Cats and Dogs.
+It is recommended that you start your young pup out on a mild sensitive shampoo like the Kyron Puppy Mild Gentle Shampoo for Dogs and Puppies, and gradually change him over to more specialised shampoos that are designed to get rid of ticks and fleas, like the Ultrum Plus Tick and Flea Shampoo for Dogs or those that maintain that pleasant after-wash smell for longer, like the TropiClean Papaya & Coconut Cleansing Shampoo and Conditioner for Cats and Dogs.

-The notion of “eat good, feel good” also applies to your pet.
-Make sure that your dog’s diet is made up of the right nutrients to keep their coats feeling and looking healthier.
-The right nutrients include foods that are particularly high in Omega-3 and additional supplements that are specifically designed to enhance your dog’s coat.
-Last but not least, always ensure that your dog has enough drinking water.
-Water is the best way to ensure that your dog stays hydrated from the inside out.
+The notion of ‘eat good, feel good’ also applies to your pet.
+Make sure that your dog’s diet is made up of the right nutrients to keep his coat feeling and looking healthier.
+The right nutrients include foods that are particularly high in Omega-3 and additional supplements that are specifically designed to enhance your dog’s skin and coat.
+Always ensure that your dog has enough drinking water – a hydrated dog is a healthy dog.

-Using the Salon Grooming Double Sided Brush, gently brush your dog all over, to untangle their coat and stimulate their hair follicles.
+Using the Salon Grooming Double Sided Brush, gently brush your dog all over to untangle his coat and stimulate his hair follicles.
 For a more stubborn coat, use the Furminator Deshedding Grooming Tool for Dogs to ensure that your dog’s coat is completely untangled and ready for the next steps.

-Using trimmers that are generally used on human hair, you can trim your dog’s coat down to a desired level.
-Make sure that you do not trim your dog’s coat too low, as the summer temperature can be too harsh on their skin and cause sunburn irritation.
-Brush and comb your dog’s coat consistently throughout the trimming process to ensure that the coat is trimmed down to the desired level.
+Using hair clippers, trim your dog’s coat down to the desired level.
+Make sure that you do not trim your dog’s coat too low, as the summer sun can be too harsh on his skin.
+Brush and comb your dog’s coat consistently throughout the trimming process to ensure that the coat is trimmed down evenly.

-Gently use your desired shampoo and the Salon Grooming Rubber Brush to thoroughly scrub through your dog’s coat.
-The water should be lukewarm and the area you wash your dog in should be at an acceptable temperature to avoid them freezing.
-Be sure to avoid getting water and shampoo into their eyes, nostrils and ear holes.
-Make sure to thoroughly rinse through your dog’s coat, getting rid of excess shampoo.
+Gently use the appropriate shampoo and the Salon Grooming Rubber Brush to thoroughly scrub through your dog’s coat.
+The ambient temperature of the area in which you wash your dog should be comfortable (not too hot, not too cold) and the water should be lukewarm.
+Avoid getting water and shampoo in your dog’s eyes, nostrils and ears.
+When you are done, thoroughly rinse his coat, getting rid of excess shampoo.

-Use a towel to rapidly dry your dog’s coat and calm their shivers.
-Place them on a platform or flat surface where you can dry them.
-You can use a normal hair-dryer for drying your dog.
+Use a towel to rapidly dry your dog’s coat and calm his shivers.
+Place him on a platform or flat surface where you can dry him.
+Be very careful that the hairdryer you use to dry your dog’s hair is not set too hot – your risk giving your dog steam burns.
 When you are satisfied that your dog’s coat is fully dry, you can go in with a pair of grooming scissors, like the Rosewood Salon Grooming Scissors, to further style and refine your dog’s features.